 Where Should You Use Rigid Core Luxury Vinyl Flooring?

-- Kitchens.
-If you’re like me and your kitchen sees lots of traffic, you might consider going the SPC rigid core route.
+- Kitchens: If your kitchen sees lots of traffic, consider choosing rigid core vinyl flooring.
 You can always purchase an anti-fatigue mat to place over the areas you stand the most for added comfort.

-- Basements.
-Basements are prone to flood and water damage so waterproof rigid core flooring is a great option.
+- Basements: Many basements are prone to water damage so waterproof rigid core flooring is a great option.
 Additionally, you typically don’t spend as much time standing in a basement so the lower resiliency isn’t a big drawback.